evansd/whitenoise/docs/index.rst

 Endorsements
 ------------

-WhiteNoise is being used in `Warehouse <https://github.com/pypa/warehouse>`_, the in-development replacement for the PyPI package repository.

-Some of Django and pip's core developers have said nice things about it:
+WhiteNoise owes its initial popularity to the nice things that some of Django and pip's core developers said about it:

    `@jezdez <https://twitter.com/jezdez/status/440901769821179904>`_: *[WhiteNoise]
    is really awesome and should be the standard for Django + Heroku*